The Silent Killer of AI Productivity: How 'Context Drift' Undermines Your Claude Code Sessions and What to Do About It

 Beyond Code: Locking Context for Analysis, Planning, and Research

+Context Drift affects research, business planning, and content creation just as severely -- any domain where Claude processes more than 5 sequential subtasks without re-anchoring.
 The power of this framework is its generality.
 Context Drift plagues any complex, multi-step AI task.

 * Market Research: Task 1: "Summarize the top 5 trends from these 10 reports."
 Pass: Summary is in a table, each trend has a data point citation.
 Task 2: "Evaluate which trend is most relevant to our SaaS product."
 Pass: Uses our product feature list (provided as context) for evaluation, ranks trends, provides reasoning.
 Without the atomic separation and embedded product context, the evaluation might drift into generic analysis.